dennistanaka/dennistanaka.github.io/_posts/2020-11-07-kvm-and-cockpit.md

 $ systemctl status cockpit
 ```

-Compared to the Ubuntu KVM installation tutorial, this procedure didn't install the `bridge-utils` package which I may install later to allow virtual machines to access the local network directly.
+Compared to the [Ubuntu KVM installation tutorial][ubuntu-kvm-tutorial], this procedure didn't install the `bridge-utils` package which I may install later to allow virtual machines to access the local network directly.

 That same tutorial also mentions the need to add the user to the `libvirtd` group, but it was already done after the installation without me having to do anything.

-I could also have installed "Virt-Manager" that seems to be a much more feature-rich than the Cockpit's VM management module.
+I could also have installed Virt-Manager that seems to be a much more feature-rich than the Cockpit's VM management module.
 Although Red Hat is recommending the use of Cockpit instead of Virt-Manager, it's still under development.

 But, for now, I will stick to using Cockpit because, as I said before, I'm interested in doing everything Cockpit doesn't support manually, through the command-line.